 Whether you'll be traveling to Grandma's house for Thanksgiving dinner or packing the family up for a late fall vacation, check out some ways to spend the holidays in Florida from where to stay to what to do.

-The Fairbanks House Bed and Breakfast in Amelia Island on the Atlantic coast just north of Jacksonville offers three- and four-night Thanksgiving Holiday Packages that include a daily gourmet breakfast, bedtime sweets and more.
-This historic district location puts you smack dab in the middle of town, which is a perfect spot to kick off the holiday shopping season.
+The Fairbanks House Bed and Breakfast in Amelia Island on the Atlantic coast just north of Jacksonville offers three- and four-night Thanksgiving holiday packages that include a daily gourmet breakfast, bedtime sweets, and more.
+This historic district location puts you smack dab in the middle of town, which is a perfect spot to kick off the holiday shopping season on Centre Street.

-- Disney World celebrates the holidays with special displays and millions of sparkling lights that brighten the theme parks and on-property resorts around Thanksgiving.
+Disney World celebrates the holidays with special displays and millions of sparkling lights that brighten the theme parks and on-property resorts around Thanksgiving.
 Mickey's Very Merry Christmas Party is held at the Magic Kingdom during select nights in November and December.
 The special-ticketed event is great fun for the entire family and features a special parade and sweet treats.
 If you are staying at a Disney World Resort over Thanksgiving, you can find a traditional Thanksgiving dinner at your resort or see a parade and grab a turkey leg on the go in the theme parks.